 Stepping Through Scripts or Templates

-Once the debugger has paused at a line in a Script or Template there are three ways to step to the next line, all of which can be access on the Debug Menu:
+Once the debugger has paused at a line in a Script or Template there are three ways to step to the next line, all of which can be access on the Debug Menu or as icons in the top-right corner of the editor:

 - Step Over - Advances to the next line of the file.
 If the current line contains a function or struct then all the statements inside the function or struct are executed without stopping.